-What’s the best camera for safari?
+What are the best cameras for safari?
 It’s likely one of the first questions every traveler coming to Africa asks after booking a safari.
 Having a decent camera for safari is on the top of our recommendation list.
-While it’s not a necessity and we’re big believers in making sure to put the camera down and actually save some photos in your memory there is a thrill in grabbing that perfect safari photo.
+While it’s not a necessity, and we’re big believers in making sure to put the camera down and actually save some photos in your memory, there is a thrill in grabbing that perfect safari photo.

 It’s also a sure way to share your wildlife experiences with friends and family back at home.
-There are a number of aspects to consider when looking for the best safari camera possible.
+There are several aspects to consider when looking for the best safari camera possible.
 This post is not meant for professional photographers.
-If you’re likely at that level you have your own idea of what the perfect safari camera is for you.
+If you’re likely at that level, you have your own idea of what the perfect safari camera is for you.